PurSnake/Funkin_res/README.md

 # Friday Night Funkin'

+# Grafex

+PurSnake
+Some code and help from Redar13 (aka Twist Engine developer)

+etc...

 Friday Night Funkin' is a rhythm game.
 Built using HaxeFlixel for Ludem Dare 47.

 This game was made with love to Newgrounds and it's community.
 Extra love to Tom Fulp.